zukunft/zukunft.com/docs/code_functions_all.md

             .php
     \-- name_link - section for function name_link not yet defined that it should be display in /sandbox/sandbox_value.p hp
+    \-- phrase_link_list - section for function phrase_link_list not yet defined that it should be display in /sandbox/s andbox_value.php
+    \-- number_symbols - section for function number_symbols not yet defined that it should be display in /sandbox/sandb ox_value.php
     \-- value_linked - section for function value_linked not yet defined that it should be display in /sandbox/sandbox_v alue.php
     \-- val_formatted - section for function val_formatted not yet defined that it should be display in /sandbox/sandbox